-Mountain biking in Nepal is extremely enjoyable with natural trails that fits every kind of rider.
+Mountain biking in Nepal is extremely enjoyable with natural trails that fit every kind of rider.
 From the beginner level off-roads to single tracks and downhill rides that even the most daring riders need to use their utmost skills to accomplish, Nepal has it all.
-Recent days have even seen enthusiasts diving into trails that were formerly only used for trekking, including Annapurna, Everest and Rara.
+Recent days have even seen enthusiasts diving into trails that were formerly only used for trekking, including Annapurna, Everest, and Rara.
 It’s an adventurous journey to hit the narrow and dangerous trails, feel close to nature and get that ultimate adrenaline rush we want.
 However, bikers ought to stick to some rules while going on these trips as small mistakes could lead to disastrous consequences that could result in getting stranded alone in the wilderness and calling for emergency rescue.

-Here are a few tips that would help you during your mountain biking trips in Nepal:
+Here are a few tips that would help you during your Mountain Biking Trips in Nepal:

-Understand the terrain and your bike’s response
+Understand the Terrain and your bike’s response

 A change in conditions makes lots of difference in any activity you pursue and the same applies to mountain biking.
 If you are riding a new bicycle or hiring one, it is utterly necessary to understand the machine before you take it out for the real deal.
 Take a few relaxing trips and test how the bike reacts to speed, cornering and whether it fits your responses, and upgrade if you need to.
 It’s also a good idea to start slow, and pick speed later as you get used to the terrain.
 Race a bit get the muscles working but also try some relaxing ride, as this is what a long ride would mostly constitute.

-Differentiate between cycling and racing
+Differentiate between Cycling and Racing

-While racing definitely builds up your strength and stamina, and quickens your response, this may not be what you would like to do during your trip to the wilderness.
+While racing definitely builds up your strength and stamina and quickens your response, this may not be what you would like to do during your trip to the wilderness.
 There are so many reasons you should opt not to race.
 A nature ride would miss its charm of sightseeing if you hurry along the trails.
 Too many sharp turns to handle; muddy and slippery single tracks kicking your adrenaline.
 But what if you get into an accident in the middle of nowhere?
-Mountain biking is more enjoyed when you are relaxed and all is well.
+Mountain biking is more enjoyable when you are relaxed and all is well.

-Carry the basic tools
+Carry the Basic Tools

 Mountain bikers do not miss carrying their repair kit and the bare essentials on all their trips.
 However, it’s worth mentioning again to take along what you need as spare parts and maintenance is something you wouldn’t find on most rural trails.
-Mountain bikes, most often are not used in rural areas, so maintenance centres and personnel are also rare.
+Mountain bikes, most often are not used in rural areas, so maintenance centers and personnel are also rare.

 It’s not mandatory that cyclists should possess skills like the bunny hop or other fancy swirls.
 Nevertheless, these could be lifesavers in certain situations such as encountering a log of wood on your downhill ride or when a pit appears out of the blue.
 Also, riding would be so much fun with the skills at hand.

-Ride in company
+Ride in Company